buivn/pclFilCen/README.md

 **PCL Fitlering and Centroids Calculating**\
+To run the program, user should adjust the link of input file (in main program) to file "4objectnew1.pcd".\
 Th code summuries some common pre-processing algorithm to deal with the raw point cloud data from RGB-D camera.
 The order of processes as following: (1) passThrough - distance Filter, (1) Downsampling by VoxelGrid, (3) planar filter, (4) segmentation, (5) Centroid Identification.\
 The point cloud data input as the image below (Depth data - left, RGB image - right):
 <p align="center">